Shoneel/Fitness-Exercise-App/README.md

 # Gym Jao React Fitness App

-Golds Gym React Fitness App is a comprehensive and feature-rich fitness application designed to provide users with a wide range of exercise categories, specific muscle group selections, and a vast collection of practical exercise examples.
+ Gym React Fitness App is a comprehensive and feature-rich fitness application designed to provide users with a wide range of exercise categories, specific muscle group selections, and a vast collection of practical exercise examples.
 This app allows users to access over one thousand exercises, complete with detailed descriptions, images, and even instructional videos sourced from YouTube.
-With a user-friendly interface and powerful functionality, Golds Gym React Fitness App sets a new standard for fitness apps on YouTube and across the internet.
+With a user-friendly interface and powerful functionality, Gym React Fitness App sets a new standard for fitness apps on YouTube and across the internet.

 ## Features